Health Informatics Specialist – A Day in the Life

 Work Environment of Health Informatics Specialists

-Health informatics specialists can work wherever data and healthcare operate in tandem, making for a wide range of possible work environments.
+Health informatics specialists can work wherever data and healthcare intersect, creating a wide range of possible work environments.
 As EHRs have become federally mandated, healthcare organizations of all stripes will need to employ health informatics specialists to manage them.
-Health informatics specialists can be utilized in clinical and non-clinical settings and may be employed by hospitals, group practices, surgical centers, consulting firms, private companies, or government agencies.
+Health informatics specialists can be employed in clinical and non-clinical settings and may work for hospitals, group practices, surgical centers, consulting firms, private companies, or government agencies.

 Typical Daily Responsibilities of Health Informatics Specialists

 The daily responsibilities of a health informatics specialist will be largely guided by the setting in which they work.
-The needs of a hospital implementing a new EHR system, for example, will be different than a government agency scanning data for public health insights.
-But despite the broad range of duties a health informatics specialist may be charged with, some similarities do carry over across most positions.
+The needs of a hospital implementing a new EHR system, for example, will differ from those of a government agency scanning data for public health insights.
+Despite the broad range of duties a health informatics specialist may be tasked with, some similarities do carry over across most positions.

 Some typical daily responsibilities of health informatics specialists include: